 This is an extreme example of acclimatization.
 Man has adapted to more friendly environments by not quite so extreme measures.
-The oil field workers on Alaska's north slope have had to adapt to 60 or 70°F below zero temperatures and 24 hours of darkness.
+The oil field workers on Alaska's north slope have had to adapt to 60 to 70F below zero temperatures and 24 hours of darkness.
 Again they have compensated by taking their old environment with them in the form of shelter and other protective devices.

-Unlike our space pioneers and oil workers the subject of our presentation today-foliage plants-cannot take their environment with them.
+Unlike our space pioneers and oil workers the subject of our presentation today-foilage plants-cannot take their environment with them.
 They must adapt to the new environment where they are to be located.

-What we are doing is moving plants from the production areas of high light intensity where conditions for growth are essentially ideal to areas of low light intensity, relatively dry atmospheres, and warm temperatures.
-Many of these plants can withstand very high light intensities as we see by this Schefflera actinophylla growing in Hawaii.
-Here are some Philodendron growing on the Pali drive (slides shown).
+What we are doing is moving plants from the production areas of conditions for growth are essentially ideal to areas of low light intensity, relatively dry atmospheres and warm temperatures.
+Many of these plants can withstand very high light intensities as we see by this-Schefflera actinophylla growing in Hawaii.
+10

-Modernization of production facilities in the Apopka, Florida, area has resulted in an accelerated growth schedule for many of the plants we use.
+Modernization of production facilities in the Apopka, FL area: has resulted in an accelerated growth schedule for many of the plants we use.
 Thus previous production practices have a great influence on how the plants are handled in the final environment.